tk-notes/blog/tdd-functions-and-react-components/README.md

 });
 ```

-We have one `describe` block for each business context and a `it` block for each step.
-I also created an accessbility test to ensure the component we are building is accessible.
+We have one `describe` block for each business context and an `it` block for each step.
+I also created an accessibility test to ensure the component we are building is accessible.

 ```javascript
 it('has not accessibility violations', async () => {